 Nepali is the Mother Tone of Nepal.
 People understand and speak English as well.
 Hundreds of local languages are spoken by ethnic groups.

 Nepal has major four seasons –

 1) Winter: December-February

 Nepal can be visited the entire round year.

 People and Religion:

-Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mongoloids the (Kirats).
+Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mongoloids (Kirats).
 Before 2007 AD, announced the country to be a secular country.
 The Hindu Temples and Buddhist Shrines are scattered all over the Kingdom.
-Nepal is the birthplace of Lord Buddha, Herald of Peace, and the Light of Asia.
-Hindus, Buddhists, Muslims and Christians live together in harmony.
-And other nature worshippers, too, exist here.
+Nepal is the birthplace of Lord Buddha, the Herald of Peace, and the Light of Asia.
+Hindus, Buddhists, Muslims, and Christians live together in harmony.
+And other nature worshipers, too, exist here.

 Currency and Foreign exchange

-Nepali Rupee notes come in Rs.
+As well as, Nepali Rupee notes come in Rs.
 1, 2, 5, 10, 20, 25, 50, 100, 500, 1000 Denominations.
-Coins come in Rs.
-1, 2 , 5 and 10 denominations.
-Foreign currencies must be exchanged only through banks or authorized money exchangers.
-The receipts of such transaction are to be obtained and retained.
+Either, Coins come in Rs.
+1, 2, 5, and 10 denominations.
+Foreign currencies are exchanged only through banks or authorized money exchanges.
+The receipts of such transactions are obtained and retained.
 Visitors can exchange foreign currency at the foreign exchange counter at the airport upon arrival.
-Visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in hotel, trekking agencies or travel agencies and for air tickets?
+Are visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in hotels, trekking agencies, or travel agencies and for air tickets?

 68 years (men), 70 years (women) (UN)